travisdbates/habitist/README.md

 7. If everything is setup correctly, the streak on the tasks will automatically increase/decrease on the next day.

+## Forks
+- [srpoyrek: habitist](https://github.com/srpoyrek/habitist) has developed a fork where you can schedule the task to be deleted after reaching a goal.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details